caiankeller/vorwarts-api/README.md

 `BD_URL = `

+`node src/app.js` to run

-* ### **"I don't programm":**
+* ### **"I don't program":**

-We'll come back for you, I promise <3.
-Since you're in the GitHub, if you know to commit, any help bringing new books to Vorwaärts are welcome in the [library](https://github.com/vonweinkeller/vorwarts-library) repository.
-Be carefully and attends if the book is in the public domain and translations copyrights.
+We'll be back for you, I promise <3.
+Since you're on GitHub, if you know how to commit, any help with bringing new books to Vorwärts is welcome in the [library](https://github.com/vonweinkeller/vorwarts-library)  repository.
+Just be careful and pay attention to whether the book is in the public domain and whether there is copyright on the translation.

 > Is it worth it?
-Everything is worth the effort
+Everything is worth the effort<br>
->
-> If the soul isn't small.
+> If the soul isn't small.<br>
->
-> Who wants to pass beyond Bojador
+> Who wants to pass beyond Bojador<br>
->
-> Must first pass beyond the suffering.
+> Must first pass beyond the suffering.<br>
->
-> God gave to the sea danger and the abyss,
+> God gave to the sea danger and the abyss,<br>
->
-> But in it lies what the sky mirrored.
+> But in it lies what the sky mirrored.<br>

-Fernando Pessoa.
-Portuguese Sea.
+**Fernando Pessoa, Portuguese Sea**.

+## **Issues**

+- [ ] All paramedics are case sensitive, which makes the request more likely to respond with no book.
+A solution will be implemented as soon as I discover a good one.
+- [ ] Find more issues to put here.